2020 Fellowship opens

 The 2020 Hazel Rowley Literary Fellowship is now open.
 Applications close on 16 November 2019.
 To apply or find out more information, go to Writers Victoria website.

-Mary Hoban’s book An Unconventional Wife: The life of Julia Sorell Arnold has been shortlisted for two prizes in the Queensland Literary Awards: the University of Queensland Non-Fiction Book Award and the University of Southern Queensland History Book Award.
-Winners will be announced on 12 November 2019.
+We are pleased to announce that Mary Hoban’s book An Unconventional Wife: The life of Julia Sorell Arnold has won two prizes in the Queensland Literary Awards: the University of Queensland Non-Fiction Book Award and the University of Southern Queensland History Book Award.

 Mary’s book has also been shortlisted for the Mark and Evette Moran Nib Literary Award 2019.
-Voting in the Nib People’s Choice Prize closes on 14 October 2019.
 The Award winners will be announced at an award ceremony on 14 November 2019.

 Inaugural Fellow book launch